tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <li>If 2 < n_unique <= max_onehot, use OneHot-encoding.</li>
 <li>If n_unique > max_onehot, use `strategy`-encoding.</li>
 </ul>
-Also replaces classes with low occurrences with the value 'other' in order to prevent too high cardinality.
-Categorical features are defined as all columns whose dtype.kind not in 'ifu'.
+Also replaces classes with low occurrences with the value "other" in order to prevent too high cardinality.
+Categorical features are defined as all columns whose dtype.kind not in "ifu".
 Will raise an error if it encounters missing values or unknown classes when transforming.
 The encoder is fitted only on the training set to avoid data leakage.
 See [Encoder](../data_cleaning/encoder.md) for a description of the parameters.